Site Map | Terms of Use | Privacy Policy | Home

 Q. What is the Customer Asset Protection Company ("CAPCO")?

-CAPCO is an insurance company licensed by the state of Vermont and has received an A+ financial strength rating from Standard and Poor's.
-CAPCO provides to participating securities broker/dealers "Excess SIPC" net equity protection for institutional and individual clients' securities accounts.
+CAPCO is an insurance company licensed by the state of Vermont.
+CAPCO providesprotection only for institutional and individual clients' securities accounts of Lehman Brothers Inc. and Lehman Brothers International (Europe).
 This Excess SIPC protection is excess of the protection provided by the Securities Investor Protection Act ("SIPA"), which is administered by the Securities Investor Protection Corporation ("SIPC").
-Other domestic insurance companies that have provided Excess SIPC protection announced in 2003 that they would no longer offer this protection.

 Q. Who is protected?